Canon M6 vs Fujifilm X100F

-The Canon EOS M6 and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2017.
+The Canon EOS M6 and the Fujifilm X100F are two digital cameras that were officially introduced, respectively, in February 2017 and January 2017.
 The M6 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Canon M6 and the Fujifilm X100F is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably larger (25 percent) than the Canon M6.
 In this context, it is worth noting that neither the M6 nor the X100F are weather-sealed.